-It is not easy to enter the world of Duchenne.
-You probably feel overwhelmed, lost, and alone.
-It's been many years since my sons were diagnosed, and there are still days when it is difficult for me to see through the tears, and days when the anger is overwhelming.
+It is not easy to enter the world of Duchenne and Becker muscular dystrophy.
+You may feel overwhelmed, lost, and very alone.

+It's been many years since my sons were diagnosed, and there are still days when it is difficult for me to see through the tears.
 Why my sons?
 What did they do to deserve this diagnosis?
-So many questions without answers.